 UN employment: 0

 Civilian positions: these are not contributions made by UN member states but are individual hired by the UN.
-However, in a major advance, Gilles Michaud, formerly with the RCMP, has been appointed (30 May 2019) Under-Secretary-General for Safety and Security.
+However, in a major advance, Gilles Michaud, formerly with the RCMP, was appointed (30 May 2019) as Under-Secretary-General for Safety and Security.
 Although the position is won on merit, it is usual for governments to support their citizens who are seeking such high-level positions.
 Still, is not a secondment from the Canadian police so it is not considered a Canadian governmental contribution.

 Conclusion: Canada is lagging far behind other nations in an area it once led.